aces/Loris/modules/api/docs/LorisRESTAPI_v0.0.4-dev.md

 }
 ```

 `Alias` and `MRI alias` are short strings that are used as "tags" to identify a site or a group of sites.
-Those aliases are often used for display or file nameing purposes. (e.g: PSCID generation, minc files naming convention, ...).
+Those aliases are often used for display or file naming purposes. (e.g: PSCID generation `MTL00001`).
+The `MRI alias` field is typically populated only for sites which collect imaging data.

 * Note that only the `Name` property is unique accross all sites.